shivakumar-617181/Docker/Docker Swarm/README.md

 **Note:-**

-1).
-In the Docker Swarm Method, The Containers Are Managed In The Form Service.
+**1).** In the Docker Swarm Method, The Containers Are Managed In The Form Service.
 Service Is Responsible for the Scalling, Fault tolerate, Service Discovery, Load Balancing Of The Containers.

-2).
-For the Containers, the Container Management resources like Networking, Persistent Data like Volumes Details are Deployed in the Docker-Compose.yml file.
+**2).** For the Containers, the Container Management resources like Networking, Persistent Data like Volumes Details are Deployed in the Docker-Compose.yml file.
 (Sample docker compose volume file is pasted below).

-3).
-The Swarm Follows the Client Server and Node Architecture.
+**3).** The Swarm Follows the Client Server and Node Architecture.
      CLI    --> Where Client will Executes The Commands Server --> Manages cluster state, Decides where to schedule containers.

-4).
-Volumes:- Used for Persistent Storage In Swarm Services.
+**4).** **Volumes**:- Used for Persistent Storage In Swarm Services.

-5).
-Overlay Networks:- Allow Communication Between Services Across Nodes.
+**5).** **Overlay Networks**:- Allow Communication Between Services Across Nodes.

+**6).**  Based On The **Labels and Constraints** you Can Decide the Where our Manager Can Schedule the Containers in Side The Cluster.

+**7).** You Can Drain the Nodes, Manager For the Patching and Installing Updates In Our Cluster.